drawpile/drawpile.github.io/_posts/2025-03-30-dev-update.markdown

 ## Canvas File Format

-The new canvas file format [talked about in the last blog entry](/devblog/2025/03/15/dev-update.html#project-file-format){:target="_blank"} has gained some additions thanks to Bonblii [on Discord](htps://drawpile.net/discord/){:target="_blank"}.
+The new canvas file format [talked about in the last blog entry](/devblog/2025/03/15/dev-update.html#project-file-format){:target="_blank"} has gained some additions thanks to Bonbli [on Discord](htps://drawpile.net/discord/){:target="_blank"}.
 By rearranging the way the pixel data is stored, the file size has been reduced by a good bit smaller, leading to the files to be almost always smaller than the equivalent ORA file.

 That means the new format is now both a bit smaller *and* over thirty times faster to save and load than ORA.